mchen30/CS337-Projects/README.md

 - Double or half the serving size (including cooking time)
 - Make recipe lactose-free

-The program is interactive and allows the user to make multiple transformations to a recipe or to start over after a transformation is complete by retrieving another recipe from AllRecipe.com
+The program is interactive and allows the user to make multiple transformations to a recipe or to start over after a transformation is complete by retrieving another recipe from AllRecipe.com.
+The program is tested with Python 3.10.

 The program parses one or more methods from each step and links it with the relevant ingredients.
 A change in the ingredient will correctly display in the steps as well.
 The ingredient quantity uses fractional representation for visual appeal.